The 10 most shocking exclusions from World Cup squads

 Carlos Alberto (1966)

+Tensions in the camp were behind what proved to be Brazil’s worst performance at a World Cup, as the holders crashed out at the group stage.

-Carlos Alberto’s good form for Santos got him reinstated to the national team, and subsequently earned him the captain's armband as Brazil tasted success at Mexico 1970.
+Alberto’s good form for Santos got him reinstated to the national team, and subsequently earned him the captain's armband as Brazil tasted success at Mexico 1970.
+In the final, he put the finishing touch to one of the tournament’s greatest ever goals, crashing home a Pele lay-off at the end of a long passing move.

+- GREAT GOALS RETOLD Carlos Alberto vs Italy, 1970 – in his own words

 Tony Adams (1990)